stellar/freighter/docs/docs/guide/usingFreighterWebApp.md

 #### `WatchWalletChanges -> new WatchWalletChanges(timeout?: number)`

 The class `WatchWalletChanges` provides methods to watch changes from Freighter.
-To use this class, first instantiate with with an optional `timeout` param to determine how often you want to check for changes in the wallet.
+To use this class, first instantiate with an optional `timeout` param to determine how often you want to check for changes in the wallet.
 The default is `3000` ms.

 ##### `WatchWalletChanges.watch(callback: ({ address: string; network: string; networkPassphrase; string }) => void)`